singer-io/getting-started/BEST_PRACTICES.md

 `--catalog CATALOG` option. `CATALOG` should point to a file containing the catalog, annotated with the user's "selected" choices.

-The Tap SHOULD attempt to sync every stream that is listed in the PROPERTIES file where the "selected" property of the stream's schema is `true`.
-For each of those streams, it SHOULD include all the properties that are marked as selected for that stream.
-If the requested schema contains a property that does not exist in the data source, a Tap MAY fail and exit with a non-zero status or it MAY omit the requested field from the output.
-The Tap MAY include additional properties that are not included in the catalog, if those properties are always provided by the data source.
-The tap MUST NOT include in its output any streams that are not present in the catalog.
+The Tap should attempt to sync every stream that is listed in the PROPERTIES file where the "selected" property of the stream's schema is `true`.
+For each of those streams, it should include all the properties that are marked as selected for that stream.
+If the requested schema contains a property that does not exist in the data source, a Tap may fail and exit with a non-zero status or it may omit the requested field from the output.
+The Tap may include additional properties that are not included in the catalog, if those properties are always provided by the data source.
+The tap should not include in its output any streams that are not present in the catalog.

 Metrics